 About the USEA Young Event Horse Program

 The YEH program provides an opportunity for breeders and owners to exhibit the potential of their young horses while encouraging the breeding and development of top event horses for the future.
 The program rewards horses who are educated and prepared in a correct and progressive manner.
 At qualifying events, youngsters complete a dressage test and a jumping/galloping/general impression phase.
 At Championships, young horses are also evaluated on their conformation in addition to the dressage test and jumping/galloping/general impression phase.
-Click here to view the jumping standards and specifications.
+Click here to learn more about the Young Event Horse Program.